She

 My father, for a living, saw into people’s souls.

-What I do is more like shell-game
+What I see is more like shell-game sharpness.

-discernment.
 I signed on to his tenderness but not

-the oracle-ness, the soothing-saying of his,
+the oracle-ness, the soothing-saying of his:

-“you are this, and you are beautiful and whole.”
+“you are beautiful and whole.”

 packaging